tumaranja/my-docs/README.md

 # My Docs
-A simple word editor created during a front-end development workshop.
+A simple word editor I created during a front-end development workshop.

 ## Bugs to be fixed:
 - Pasting doesn't work